alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2019/2019-09-01-perfume-sprayed-does-not-invalidate-wudu.md

 ---
+date: 2019-09-01
+group1: true
+hijri: Muharram 02, 1441 AH
+lang: en
 layout: post
+mass_edited: true
 publisher: alsalafiyyah@icloud.com
-title: "The perfume sprayed on one's hands does not invalidate ablution"
-date: 2019-09-01
-hijri: "Muharram 02, 1441 AH"
-source: "Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 7726 question 3"
+source: Fatawa Al-lajnah Al-Da'imah of KSA, Fatwa no. 7726 question 3
-category: [taharah, ablution]
-summary: "I work in a pharmacy where perfumes are also sold.
-My hands touch these perfumes while dealing with the perfume tester bottles tried by the buyers who want to check the quality of the perfume they buy."
+summary: I work in a pharmacy where perfumes are also sold.
+My hands touch these perfumes while dealing with the perfume tester bottles tried by the buyers who want to check the quality of the perfume they buy.
-tags: [alifta]
+tags:
-lang: en
+- alifta
+title: The perfume sprayed on one's hands does not invalidate ablution
 translation: false
-group1: true
 ---

 ### Question :